drapala/job-recommender-py/README.md

 3. **Database configuration:**

-   Check the MySQL and MongoDB connection settings in the `app.py` file:
+   Update the MySQL and MongoDB connection settings in the `app.py` file:

    ```python
    MYSQL_HOST = 'localhost'